elocicer/QSR-Hinf/README.md

 -	checkQSRtheorem.m determines whether two sets of QSR-dissipative bounds satisfy the Dissipativity Theorem
 -	checkHinf.m determines whether an LTI system satisfies an H-infinity norm bound
 -	UpdateL_.m and UpdateLambda_.m solve optimization problems to initialize or update weighting matrices between iterations.

+Please note, there are two important differences between this code and Algorithm 1.
+First, the initialization procedure does not use QSRcd (i.e. Algorithm 2).
+Instead, it uses a simpler procedure to arrive at an initial feasible point, which can only handle stable plants.
+Second, Qc is not required to be negative definite.
+This results in some changes to the QSR LMI from Theorem 5.
+These differences exist because this project is a more basic proof of concept for the iterative convex overbounding approach than the final product presented in the manuscript.

+As such, this project cannot be used to replicate exact results from the paper.